KTH-EXPECA/kth-expeca.github.io/docs/posts/front.md

 Take a look at our user guide for a brief introduction to the testbed and a few examples of how a user can interact with it.
-The "getting started" tab above will guide you how to take your first steps towards becoming an ExPECA user.
+The "getting started" tab above will guide you to taking your first steps towards becoming an ExPECA user.